FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 the bytes of the track that's currently playing and starts to serve the bytes of the next track when the end of a beat is reached.

+We also swapped out the deprecated OpenSL ES audio backend to the modern AAudio to ensure the longevity of this product.

-I attached several audio samples below for you to get an understand of what you would experience.
+I attached several audio samples below for you to get an understanding of what you would experience.

 > [!Note]
 > This is a on-axis audio, a positive sound representing facing the right